paralax/ColossalOpera/hard/friends.md

 These networks can be used for all sorts of things, such as recommender systems or detecting collusion.

-Given a social network graph identifying friendships, can you identify the strong group of friends who all know eachother and are connected?
+Given a social network graph identifying friendships, can you identify the largest strong group of friends who all know eachother and are connected?

 # Input Description